-The Council plans to continue to fund capital from a range of sources including revenue reserves, developer contributions and capital receipts, and will make further use of prudential borrowing to support the Council's major capital schemes where it is both prudent and affordable.
+The Council plans to continue to fund capital from a range of sources including revenue reserves, developer contributions and capital receipts.
+The Council will make use of prudential borrowing to support the Council's major capital schemes where it is both prudent and affordable.